zach030/tycho-protocol-sdk/substreams/Readme.md

 There are already some generated rust files in the `src/pb` directory.
 These are generated from the protobuf files in the `/proto/tycho/evm/v1` directory.
 They specify the output protobuf messages we want to generate.
-The input Block is specified by the sustreams crate, specifically the [sf.ethereum.type.v2.Block](https://github.com/streamingfast/substreams-ethereum/blob/develop/core/src/pb/sf.ethereum.type.v2.rs) message.
+The input Block is specified by the subtreams crate, specifically the [sf.ethereum.type.v2.Block](https://github.com/streamingfast/substreams-ethereum/blob/develop/core/src/pb/sf.ethereum.type.v2.rs) message.

 You can define your own protobuf messages, make a new directory `/substreams/[CHAIN]-[PROTOCOL]/proto` for them.